Blackpink's Jisoo and Rose cause fan frenzy at Paris Fashion Week

 While attending fashion shows as brand ambassadors - Jisoo for Dior, Rose for Saint Laurent - their presence at Paris Fashion Week caused their fans to go into a frenzy.

-On the same day, Rose, 24, turned up for the runway show for Saint Laurent, held at the foot of the Eiffel Tower, where a large crowd of fans were waiting for her.
+On the same day, Rose, 24, turned up for the runway show for Saint Laurent, held at the foot of the Eiffel Tower, where a large crowd of fans was waiting for her, reported Koreaboo.

 The fans, known as Blinks, even prepared a loudspeaker and played her debut solo hit On The Ground.